-- 1. Press and hold the Power button to power off the instrument. - 2.
-Disconnect the power cord from the power port. - 3.
+- 2. Disconnect the power cord from the power port. - 3.
 Gently press on the carrier-release tab (below the power port) with a small flat-head screwdriver, and pull the fuse carrier to remove it from the instrument. - 4.
 Gently pull the old fuses from the carrier by hand. - 5.
 Gently place the new fuses into the carrier. - 6.
 Press the fuse carrier into the instrument until the carrier snaps into place. - 7.
 Connect the power cord into the power port. - 8.
 Press the Power button to power on the instrument.
+When the light on the Power button is green, the instrument is fully powered on.

-Note: If the instrument still does not power on after you change the fuses, contact Molecular Devices Technical Support.
+Note: If the instrument still does not power on after replacing fuses, contact Molecular Devices Technical Support.
 See Obtaining Support on page 21 for details.